keptn/lifecycle-toolkit/docs/content/en/docs/migrate/cicd/_index.md

 ---
-title: Migration strategy
+title: Migrate CI/CD functionality to KOT
-description: General guidelines for migrating your deployment to KLT
+description: Translate Keptn v1 CI/CD funtionality to KLT resources
-weight: 10
+weight: 50
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---